Hardware Setup¶

 Request-to-Exit sensors detect when someone exits.
 Used for real-time occupancy tracking.

-Connect the RTE sensor output to the RTE IN terminal on The Box or DragonFly relay.
+Connect the RTE sensor output to the RTE IN terminal on The Box — located on the green terminal block (marked D on the front panel).

 Configuration: Enable RTE Count in Configuration → Hardware and set the RTE mode to match your sensor (NO or NC).